dynamsoft-docs/company-docs/customer-portal/full-license.md

 ![Full-License2]({{site.assets}}img/Full-License-2.png)

-## How to get the full SDK download link of the relevant product
+## Get the full SDK download link of the relevant product

 You can go to **[Customer Portal](https://www.dynamsoft.com/customer/) - Order - My Orders - Order Detail** and the full SDK download links are listed.